Brandenburg Euthanasia Centre: Overview

-The killing centre was located in Brandenburg an der Havel in the old gaol in Neuendorfer Straße 90c.
+The killing centre was located in Brandenburg an der Havel in the old jail in Neuendorfer Straße 90c.
 Brandenburg Concentration Camp was housed in these buildings from August 1933 to February 1934.

 A concentration camp, one of the first in Germany, was located on Neuendorfer Straße in Brandenburg Old Town.
 After closing this inner city concentration camp, the Nazis used the Brandenburg-Görden Prison, located in Görden, a suburb of Brandenburg.
-Later the old gaol became the Brandenburg Euthanasia Centre where the Nazis killed people with mental problems, including children.
+Later the old jail became the Brandenburg Euthanasia Centre where the Nazis killed people with mental problems, including children.
 They called this operation "Action T4" because of the Berlin address, Tiergartenstraße 4, the headquarters of this planned and well-organized killing "euthanasia" organisation.
 Brandenburg an der Havel was one of the first locations in the Third Reich where the Nazis experimented with killing their victims by gas.
 This foreshadowed the mass killings in Auschwitz and other extermination camps.
 After complaints by local inhabitants about the smoke, the mobile furnaces used to burn the corpses ceased operation.
 Shortly after this, the Nazis closed the old prison.

 At the Centre Christian Wirth experimented in developing gas chambers for gassing the physically and mentally disabled.
 The killing of people with carbon monoxide started in January 1940 at the Centre headed by Irmfried Eberl.
 The gas chambers were disguised as showers.
 The victims were take to the Centre under the false statement, that they were being transferred to a mental hospital.

+In October 1940, the Brandenburg institution and all of its staff were transferred to the newly established Bernburg Euthanasia Centre.